-The department or unit head may modify scheduled assignments, provided they discuss changes with the bargaining unit faculty member before they are made and that changes are not made for arbitrary or capricious reasons.
-Bargaining unit faculty members shall be given as much notice as possible about potential changes to their scheduled assignments.
+9 The department or unit head may modify scheduled assignments, provided they discuss changes 10 with the bargaining unit faculty member before they are made and that changes are not made for

+- arbitrary or capricious reasons.
+Bargaining unit faculty members shall be given as much notice as possible about potential changes to their scheduled assignments. - 13

-Bargaining unit faculty members may request to adjust schedules or assignments.
+14 Bargaining unit faculty members may request adjustments to schedules or assignments.

 Section 4.
 Each bargaining unit faculty member must be fully engaged in teaching, research, and service work for the university to the extent of their appointment, and must be engaged in work or reasonably available for work for the entirety of the term for which the bargaining unit faculty member is employed unless on approved leave.
+Should a Career or Limited Duration faculty member choose not to engage in service work outside of their appointment period, their reviews a.
+The University will work with the affected faculty member to determine if it is possible to replace the course assignment with an equivalent course assignment within the same academic year.
+The assignment of an equivalent course pursuant to the Section shall not be considered an overload assignment.
+Except by mutual agreement, a bargaining unit faculty member will not be expected to teach more than three courses (3-5 credit courses) in a term.

-Section 5.
-Impact of Enrollment on Tenure-Track and Tenured and Career Faculty Assignments.
+23 Section 5.
+Impact of Enrollment on Tenure-Track and Tenured and Career Faculty 24 Assignments.
 In the event of course cancellation for insufficient enrollment: